500Foods/WelcomeToTroodon/docs/level_2/tap_upgrades.md

 - [Chaotic Lab - Voron TAP](https://www.chaoticlab.com/products/cnc-voron-tap)
 - [West3D - Chaotic Lab Voron TAP](https://west3d.com/products/chaoticlab-cnc-voron-tap-complete?variant=44231531397332)

-Lots of videos around that compare various TAP options.
+There are a few videos around that compare various TAP options.
 Here's [one](https://www.youtube.com/watch?v=bg1VPMuCgWk).

 ## Installing Vitalii TAP
 As far as complexity goes, this ranks as a little more involved, given that the print head has to be taken off and the main XY belts disconnected.
 Which does take some time.
+And it has to be assembled, requiring a few 3D-printed parts that need heat-set inserts.
+So a little bit of prep work ahead of time is needed.